Gail Goodrich: New Orleans Jazz (1976–1979)

 On August 6, 1976, Goodrich signed a three-year contract, reportedly worth $1.4 million, with the New Orleans Jazz, where he teamed in the backcourt with Pete Maravich.
 Early in the 1976–77 season, Goodrich sustained an Achilles heel injury that required surgery.
 In January 1977, Goodrich filed a lawsuit against the Lakers, alleging that he was shorted over $150,000 of his $275,000 1975–76 season salary due to fines for missing training camp and for pre-season and some regular season games.
 The lawsuit also asked for $75,000 punitive damages, stating that the fines were a "breach of contract".
 He rehabilitated the leg and prepared hard for the 1977–78 season and it seemingly paid off as he averaged 16.1 points a game and shot a career-best .495 from the field as a 34-year-old guard.

 He played one final campaign in 1978–79, the 14th of his career.
 After averaging 12.7 ppg in 74 games, Goodrich retired, having scored 19,181 career points.

 His impact upon the Lakers franchise extended far beyond his playing years.
 When he signed with the Jazz in 1976, per league rules at the time, the Lakers were to receive compensation for losing a veteran free agent.
 The Lakers and Jazz agreed to send New Orleans' regular first-round pick from the 1979 draft to Los Angeles (along with first-round picks in 1977 and 1978 and an additional second-round pick).
 When the Jazz finished the 1978–79 season with the worst record in the NBA, the Lakers were eligible for one of the top two picks of that draft.
 Until 1985, the two teams with the worst records flipped a coin to determine which team would receive the top pick.
 The Lakers won the coin flip against the Chicago Bulls, who selected David Greenwood second.
 The Lakers selected Magic Johnson.
 They used the first-round pick in 1977 for Kenny Carr and they traded the 1978 first round selection to Boston, who took Freeman Williams.

 Legacy

 For his career, Goodrich was a five-time All-Star and was All-NBA in 1973–74.
-He is still the fourth all-time scorer among lefties in NBA history.
-At the time of his retirement in 1979, Goodrich was 11th all-time in scoring and 10th all-time in assists.
+He ranks as fifth all-time in points scored among left-handed shooters in NBA history.
+At the time of his retirement in 1979, Goodrich was 11th all-time in scoring and 10th all-time in assists in NBA history.

 Goodrich ranks among all-time Lakers leaders in several categories, including total points (sixth, 13,044), assists (seventh, 2,863), free throws made (seventh, 2,830) and games played (ninth, 687).

+In February 1996, Goodrich was announced for induction into the Naismith Memorial Basketball Hall of Fame.
 On November 20, 1996, the Lakers retired his #25 jersey, with then-Laker star Eddie Jones changing his jersey number from 25 to 6.
 In 2003, Poly High held a ceremony to retire his #12.
 On December 18, 2004, UCLA retired his #25.